redhat-et/foundation-models-for-documentation/notebooks/README.md

 ## Fine tuning
 * [flan-t5-3B-general-tasks](./finetune/Flan-T5-3B/general-tasks.ipynb): finetunes the flan t5 model for sentiment analysis task and text summarization task.
 * [flan-t5-3B-RosaQA](./finetune/Flan-T5-3B/RosaQA.ipynb): finetunes the flan t5 model for question answering with ROSA service documentation.
 It then shows before and after finetuning quality of model answers.

+## Evaluation
+* [QA_evaluation_metrics_demo.ipynb](./QA_evaluation_metrics_demo.ipynb) explores evaluation metrics for LLMs in Question-Answering (QA) tasks.
+It covers metrics for QA as well as metrics related to model complexity and human evaluation.